-The Statement of Accounts summarises the Council's transactions for the 2015/16 financial year and its position at the year-end of 31 March 2016.
+The Statement of Accounts summarises the Council's transactions for the 2016/17 financial year and its position at the year-end of 31 March 2017.
 The Council is required to prepare an annual Statement of Accounts (by the Accounts and Audit regulations 2015) in accordance with proper accounting practices.

-These practices primarily comprise; the Code of Practice on Local Authority Accounting in the United Kingdom 2015/16 and the Service Reporting Code of Practice 2015/16 supported by International Financial Reporting Standards (IFRS) and statutory guidance.
+These practices primarily comprise; the CIPFA Code of Practice on Local Authority Accounting in the United Kingdom 2016/17 ('the Code') and the Service Reporting Code of Practice 2016/17 supported by International Financial Reporting Standards (IFRS) and statutory guidance.